 Certain income which is not treated as Agricultural Income:

 - (a) Income from poultry farming.

 - (b) Income from bee hiving.

 - (c) Income from sale of spontaneously grown trees.

 - (d) Income from dairy farming.

-- (e) Purchase of standing crop.

-- (f) Dividend paid by a company out of its agriculture income.
+- Prepared By Dr. K. Jothi , Associate Professor, Department of Commerce , KAHE